 backpack: Mount Hood – Burnt Lake & East Zigzag Mountain

 We started at the north trailhead and hiked through a forest that burned in 1904 and 1906, which is how Burnt Lake got its name.
 The forest has since filled in, while many hollow shells of burnt old-growth cedars remain.
-The hike in to the lake is 3.3 miles with 1,400 feet gain.
 The trail is fairly gentle for the first two miles, with several small creek crossings.
 We took a side trail that leads down to views of small waterfalls on Lost Creek.
 Back on the main trail, we continued up towards the lake on a series of switchbacks and our first views of Mount Hood.

 When we reached the lake, we checked out all of the campsites before selecting where to spend the next two nights.
 With a forecast that called for overnight lows down to 36 degrees and wind gusts up to 30 mph, we hoped to avoid the coldest air settling in the low spots and wind coming off of the lake, so we decided on campsite #1, located slightly above the lake.